Skip to content

 while cur is not None:

-# Found duplicate node, thus return
+# Found duplicate node, return directly

 if cur.val == num: